AdelinaFilip/Deafblind_communication_assistant/README.md

 - Braille to Text:
   - Use the BrailleBoard to type what character the user  wants, no matter which order the buttons are pressed
   - After each character the user has to press ENTER
-  - In order to type numbers the digit character has to be typed in first (see below)
+  - In order to type numbers the DIGIT  character has to be typed in first (see below)
   - To finish a message, type in the EXIT character

 <img src = "/images/3.jpg">